Pawpaw is a large shrub to small tree with a slender trunk and broad crown; grows in colonies.

 In 2019, after lobbying and testifying by a group of St. Louis students, the pawpaw was named Missouri's official state fruit tree.

 The sweet fruit is eaten raw or baked.
 There are many recipes for it.
 It has even been used for flavoring beer!
+Some towns in the eastern United States have begun having annual pawpaw festivals.

 The wood has no commercial use, but the inner bark was woven into a fiber cloth by Native Americans, and pioneers used it for stringing fish.